opnfv/armband/docs/release/installation/installation.instruction.rst

 OPTIONAL - Set Local Mirror Repos
 =================================

+**NOTE**: Support for local mirrors is incomplete in Danube 1.0.
+You may opt in for it to fetch less packages from internet during deployment, but an internet connection is still required.

 The following steps must be executed if you are in an environment with no connection to the Internet.
 The Fuel server delivers a local repo that can be used for installation / deployment of openstack.